webarkit/webarkit.github.io/about-us.markdown

 We are a group of developers with different backgrounds but in common a passion for WebAr and the interaction world.
 Discover us in these few lines!

 ##  Thorsten Bux
-Founder of WebARkit.
+Founder of WebAR Kit.
 Software engineer with many years of experience, co-founder of ArtoolkitX, he developed the javascript version ArtoolkitX.js and the image 2d tracking.

 website: [augmentmy.world/](http://augmentmy.world/) github: [ThorstenBux](https://github.com/ThorstenBux)

 ## Walter Perdan
-co-founder of WebARkit.
+Co-founder of WebAR Kit.
 Visual artist but higly involved in the AR world.
 He likes to develop WebAR for his artworks.
 He helped to implement NFT into jsartoolkit5 and AR.js.

 website: [kalwaltart.com](https://www.kalwaltart.com) github: [kalwalt](https://github.com/kalwalt)